Yubico/webauthn-recovery-extension/README.md

   number of backup authenticators associated with the main authenticator.

 - The RP SHOULD clearly display information about registered recovery credentials, just as it does with standard credentials.
+For example, the RP MAY use the AAGUIDs of recovery credentials to indicate the (alleged) model of the corresponding managing authenticator.

-- The same security considerations apply to recovery credentials as to standard credentials.
+- All security and privacy considerations for standard credentials also apply to recovery credentials.

 - Although recovery credentials are issued by the main authenticator, they can only ever be used by the backup authenticator.

-- Recovery credentials are scoped to a specific RP ID, and the RP SHOULD also associate them with a specific main credential.
+- Recovery credentials are scoped to a specific RP ID, and the RP SHOULD also associate each recovery credential with a specific main credential.

 - Recovery credentials can only be used in registration ceremonies where the recovery extension is present, with `action == "recover"`.

-- A main authenticator should ensure that the recovery credentials it issues on behalf of a backup authenticator are authentic.
+- A main authenticator MAY refuse to import a recovery seed without a trusted attestation signature, to reduce the risk that an RP rejects the recovery credential that would later be generated by the backup authenticator.

+- Recovery credentials cannot be used as resident credentials, since they by definition cannot be stored in the backup authenticator.

-## YubiKey implementation
+## Authenticator operations

-The following describes how YubiKeys implement the recovery extension via the key agreement scheme described above.
-It is assumed that each YubiKey has an attestation certificate signed by a single root CA certificate, and that each YubiKey has access to the public key of that root.

-### Vendor specific commands

-The following vendor specific commands are added.
+The following CTAP2 commands are added.
 They are not exposed via any browser API.

 NOTE: the `s, S` key pair is used in ECDH as well as to derive the recovery credential key pair.
 If desired, two distinct key pairs can be used, increasing the amount of data in the Export/Import commands below.

-#### Export Recovery Seed
+### Export Recovery Seed

-Exports a seed which can be imported into other YubiKeys, enabling them to register credentials on behalf of the exporting YubiKey, for the purpose of account recovery.
+Exports a seed which can be imported into other authenticators, enabling them to register credentials on behalf of the exporting authenticator, for the purpose of account recovery.

 This command has no arguments.

- 1. If the recovery functionality is uninitialized, generate a new EC P-256 key pair and store it as `s, S` (these get erased on RESET).
+ 1. If the recovery functionality is uninitialized, generate a new EC P-256 key pair and store it as `s, S`.
+The `authenticatorReset` command MUST erase `s` and `S`.

  2. Using the attestation certificate private key, create and output the following as a CBOR map: